Statistical determinism in non-Lipschitz dynamical systems: Spontaneous stochasticity with Lorenz attractor: numerical example

 which interpolates smoothly between the original singular field $\bff(\bx)$ for $|\bx| \ge 3/4$ and the constant field $\bH_0$ for $|\bx| \le 1/4$.
 The latter is chosen as $\bH_0 = (X_0,X_1,X_2,X_3-1)$, where $X_i$ are time-independent random numbers uniformly distributed in the interval $[-1/2,1/2]$.
 We confirmed numerically that such a field induces the stochastic regularization of type $\mathcal{A}_- \to \mathcal{A}_+$ according to Definition~\ref{def_stoch_reg}.

-As we already mentioned, unlike hyperbolic attractors in Proposition~\ref{prop_attr}, it is expected but not known whether the flow of the Lorenz system has the property of convergence to equilibrium, as required in Theorem~\ref{th1_conv}.
+It is expected but not known whether the flow of the Lorenz system has the property of convergence to equilibrium, as required in Theorem~\ref{th1_conv}.
 Therefore, with the present example we verify numerically that the concept of spontaneous stochasticity extends to such systems.
-We perform high-accuracy numerical simulations of systems (\ref{ODEb}) and (\ref{eqn:epsRegCopy}) with the Runge--Kutta fourth-order method.
+We perform high-accuracy numerical simulations of systems \eqref{ODEa}--\eqref{ODEb} and (\ref{eqn:epsRegCopy}) with the Runge--Kutta fourth-order method.
 The initial condition is chosen as $\bx_0 = (0.4,0.1,0.2,0.3)$.
-The solution $\bx(t)$ of singular system (\ref{ODEb}) reaches the origin at $t_b \approx 1.046$ (blowup).
-Figure~\ref{fig_ex2} shows regularized solutions for $\nu = 10^{-5}$ for three random realizations of the regularized system.
-One can see that these solutions diverge at post-blowup times.
+The solution $\bx(t)$ of singular system \eqref{ODEa}--\eqref{ODEb} reaches the origin at $t_b \approx 1.046$ (blowup).
+Figure~\ref{fig_ex2} shows regularized solutions for three random realizations of the regularized system with the tiny $\nu = 10^{-5}$.
+One can see that these solutions are distinct at post-blowup times.

 In order to observe the spontaneous stochasticity, we compute numerically the probability density for the regularized solution projected on the plane $(x_1,x_2)$ at two post-blowup times: $t = 1.6$ and $2.0$.
 This is done by considering an ensemble of $10^5$ random realizations of the regularized field, and the results are shown in Fig.~\ref{fig_ex3}.
 Here the magnitude of the probability density is shown by the color: darker regions correspond to larger probabilities.
 For a better visual effect, the color intensity was taken proportional to the logarithm of probability density.
 The presented results demonstrate the spontaneously stochastic behavior, because the probability density is almost identical for two very small values of the regularization parameter: $\nu = 10^{-5}$ (first row) and $\nu = 10^{-7}$ (second row).
 This provides a convincing numerical evidence that the inviscid limit exists and it is spontaneously stochastic.
-The probability distribution has the same form at different times up to a proper scaling, in agreement with the statement of Theorem~\ref{th1_conv} that the spontaneously stochastic solution (\ref{eqMainTh1}) is self-similar as a function of time.
-One can also see the supplementary video~\cite{suppvideo} for the evolution of probability density in time along with a few specific realizations for post-blowup solutions.
+The probability distributions have similar form at different times up to a proper scaling, in agreement with the self-similar limit (\ref{eqMainTh1_intro}) from Theorem~\ref{th1_conv}; see also Fig.~\ref{fig0}(b).
+The supplementary video~\cite{suppvideo} shows the evolution of probability density in time.